 Easy Rider (1969)

-A tale of two bikers hitting the road to fuel their American dream, encompassing money, drugs, sex and violence.
+A tale of two bikers hitting the road to fuel their American dream, Easy Rider encompasses money, drugs, sex and violence.

 Written by Peter Fonda, Dennis Hopper, and Terry Southern, it was produced by Fonda, directed by Hopper and starred both of them alongside Jack Nicholson.